liuyucce/m2containers/README.txt

 Import /local/<your_env>/volumes/ssl/certs/ca.pem as root certificate for https access.

 xDebug can be enabled by uncommenting in ext-xdebug.ini in workspace and php-fpm.
 You canot use vim but editors that won't create a new file after saving like nano to edit the ext-xdebug.ini files to enable or disable xdebug.
+If you use WSL in Windows with Docker Desktop, you may have to update the xdebug.client_host to the exact IP address of the WSL instance.

 Xhgui profiling can be enabled by removing comment mark at nginx/conf_m2/magento2.conf:169 and uncomment workspace/xhprof.ini or php-fpm/xhprof.ini to enable tideways module.
 Note that after containers have been started up, you canot use vim but editors that won't create a new file after saving like nano to edit the config files to enable or disable xhprof.